-Unearned premiums represent short-term provisions for the unexpired portion of coverage under reinsurance contracts.
-Amounts set aside at the beginning of the year are used during the year; for contracts concluded during the year, unearned premiums are set aside at the year-end.
+Unearned premiums (provisions for unearned premiums) represent short-term provisions for the unexpired portion of coverage under reinsurance contracts.
+They are used during the year and established at year-end for contracts concluded during the year.

 Claims provisions (provisions for outstanding claims) relate to claims incurred but not settled.
-The amount established relates in part to losses that occurred during the year, and in part to corrections of esti-
+The amount established relates in part to claims occurred during the year, and in part to those occurred in the previous years, if the associated future liabilities were estimated too high/low.
+Their use in the current year relates to payments of claims occurred in the previous years.

-Provisions for bonuses, rebates and cancellations relate to Sava Re's share of these provisions under proportional reinsurance contracts with Slovenian cedants.
-Like unearned premiums, these are short-term provisions that are used up completely during the year and established at year-end for contracts concluded/ renewed during the year.
+Provisions for bonuses, rebates and cancellations relate to the Sava Re's share of these provisions under proportional reinsurance contracts with Slovenian cedants.
+The same as unearned premiums, these are short-term provisions that are used during the year and established at year-end for contracts concluded/renewed during the year.